- Similar to that of human’s, a knee brace for dogs is used to support the knee from carrying the body’s weight and relieve knee pain.

 - The knee brace will require a strong support mechanism that runs down the entire length of the leg and holds the leg steady.

 - The knee brace should allow for some degree of movement so the knee is not entirely stiff.
+Leaving the knee straight for long hours may worsen the condition.

 Materials for Making a Homemade Knee Brace for Your Dog